 Requirements.
-To be a qualified disclaimer, a refusal to accept an interest in property must meet the following conditions:
+To be a qualified disclaimer, a refusal to accept an interest in property must meet the following conditions.

-1. The refusal must be in writing;

-2. The refusal must be received by the donor, the legal representative of the donor, the holder of the legal title to the property to which the interest relates, or the person in possession of the property within 9 months after the later of (a) the day on which the transfer creating the interest is made or (b) the day on which the disclaimant reaches age 21;

-3. The disclaimant must not have accepted the interest or any of its benefits;

-4. As a result of the refusal, the interest must pass without any direction from the disclaimant to either (a) the spouse of the decedent or (b) a person other than the disclaimant; and

-5. The refusal must be irrevocable and unqualified.
+- 1. The refusal must be in writing. - 2.
+The refusal must be received by the donor, the legal representative of the donor, the holder of the legal title to the property to which the interest relates, or the person in possession of the property within 9 months after the later of: - a. the day on which the transfer creating the interest is made, or - b. the day on which the disclaimant reaches age 21. - The disclaimant must not have accepted the interest or any of its benefits. - 4.
+As a result of the refusal, the interest must pass without any direction from the disclaimant to either: - a. the spouse of the decedent, or - b. a person other than the disclaimant, and - 5.
+The refusal must be irrevocable and unqualified.

 The 9-month period for making the disclaimer generally is determined separately for each taxable transfer.
 For gifts, the period begins on the date the transfer is a completed transfer for gift tax purposes.
-For a transfer by will, it begins on the date of the decedent's death.